michalc/OpenTTDLab/README.md

 ### Running experiments

-#### `run_experiment(...)`
+#### `run_experiments(...)`

-The core function of OpenTTDLab is the `run_experiment` function, used to run an experiment and return results extracted from the savegame files that OpenTTD produces.
+The core function of OpenTTDLab is the `run_experiments` function, used to run an experiment and return results extracted from the savegame files that OpenTTD produces.
 It has the following parameters and defaults.

 - `ais=()`